shift-happens-benchmark/icml-2022/docs/source/index.rst

 **All accepted submissions will be part of the open-source** ``shifthappens`` **benchmark suite.
 This will ensure that after the workshop all benchmarks are accessible to the community.**

+A central part of our package is to facilitate the evaluation of models on different datasets testing their generalization capabilities and providing fine-grained information on model performance using score-cards.
+To make sure all contributing authors as well as all authors of used (modified or not) pre-existing datasets will get credit for their efforts, we will release a bibtex file and a 'cite' macro for LaTeX which will include all contributions and underlying works.

+In addition, participants will have the opportunity to co-author a paper summarizing the benchmark suite and all included contributions.

 Focus Topics
 -------------